Jamison Green: Becoming a Visible Man

 Green authored Becoming a Visible Man in 2004.
 The book combines two strands: autobiographical writing about Green's transition from living as a lesbian to living as a bisexual trans man, as well as broader commentary about the status of transsexual men in society.
 Writing in The New York Times, Jennifer Finney Boylan described it as "the first great memoir by a trans man".

 The book received the 2004 Sylvia Rivera Award for best book in Transgender Studies from the Center for Lesbian and Gay Studies and was also a finalist for a 2004 Lambda Literary Award.

 In 2020, Green published a new edition of the book under Vanderbilt University Press.
 In 2019, NewNowNext described the book as, "still canonical in transgender literature.
 Part autobiography, part gender theory, the book not only embraces transgender people in their first steps of living openly if they so desire; it challenges cisgender readers to interrogate their own identities."

+A History of Transgender Medicine in the United States

+In 2025, Green co-edited the book A History of Transgender Medicine in the United States: From Margins to Mainstream with Carolyn Wolf-Gould, Dallas Denny, and Kyan Lynch.
+The work includes writings by more than 40 authors.
+The book received a bronze award in the health category at the 2025 Foreword Indies Book of the Year Awards.